jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-01-08-handling-failed-builds-on-github-pages.md

 ---
 Last month I created this site with [Jekyll 2.0] and took advantage of the free hosting on [GitHub Pages].
 The deployment process is effortless: `git push origin master`.
 If you've used Heroku this looks familiar, but on GitHub Pages you won't see any details of the deployment.
 So what happens if the build fails?

-As I walked through the set up I realised that GitHub Pages does more than host my site, it builds it too.
-Everytime I push a new commit to `master`, GitHub builds my static site and serves it to the world via their CDN.
+As I walked through the set up I realised that GitHub Pages does more than host my site&mdash;it builds it too.
+Every time I push a new commit to `master`, GitHub runs Jekyll to build my static site and serves it to the world via their CDN.
 Nice!

 Unlike other hosts you can't control the production environment on GitHub Pages.
 Their generosity has some sensible limits.
-Thankfully GitHub won't deploy a failed build, but unless you check your site everytime you push you won't know if your changes have been deployed.
+Thankfully GitHub won't deploy a failed build, but unless you check your site every time you push you won't know if your changes have been deployed.

-Here's how I avoid builds failing when GitHub Pages is updated and get a notification when a build fails.
+Here's how I avoid failed builds by using the same versions in development and get a notification when a build fails.

 ## Use the same versions